Tuesday, May 10, 2016

 “Where did that invitation go?” she said to herself.
 “Oh, Father probably has an extra one.
 I hope James didn’t see it.”

-As she rode the elevator up to her father’s penthouse apartment, she considered where to get a Christmas ball gown.
+As she entered the brass-gated elevator up to her father’s penthouse apartment, she considered where to get a Christmas ball gown.
+The operator pressed the top floor.

 “I will tell James that I have to go to this horrid ball to please my father, and I’m not interested in anyone else,” she said to herself.
 “James will understand somehow.
 Then, I will announce my engagement to James on New Year’s Day.
 That seems the best idea . . .”

-As the week of festivities approached, Margaret phoned James to tell him that she was fulfilling her father’s last wish before they got married.
+As the week of festivities approached, Margaret used the rotary telephone on the hallway table to call James and tell him that she was fulfilling her father’s last wish before they got married.
+She would attend the Christmas Masquerade Ball without him.

 “I understand,” James said.
 “I wish I could go with you, but it’s okay.”